SayStudent.com

 Generally these fees are deducted proportionately from each loan disbursement.

-Borrowed funds will be paid directly to your school from the lender or federal government.
+Borrowed funds will be paid directly to your school from the federal government.

 Your school will first use the money to pay your tuition and fees.
 Any remaining loan money is credited to your account or paid to you directly.